 Eligible equipment-related receivables will include loans and leases relating to business, industrial, and farm equipment.
-Such equipment includes, but is not limited to, agricultural, construction, or manufacturing equipment; trucks other than light trucks; smaller ticket items such as communications, office, and medical equipment, computers, copiers and security systems; and equipment types (other than aircraft) that have collateralized securitized receivables equipment ABS in the past.
+Such equipment includes, but is not limited to, agricultural, construction, or manufacturing equipment; trucks other than light trucks; smaller ticket items such as communications, office, and medical equipment, computers, copiers and security systems; and equipment types (other than aircraft) that have collateralized equipment ABS in the past.
 The credit exposures underlying an eligible equipment ABS may include a mixture of loans and leases on a mixture of types of equipment.

 Eligible floorplan receivables will include revolving lines of credit used to finance dealers' inventories of items including, but not limited to, vehicles such as cars, trucks, recreational vehicles, trailers, boats and sports vehicles; agricultural, construction, or manufacturing equipment; manufactured housing; large appliances; and electronic equipment.
 These revolving lines of credit may be collateralized by a mixed type of inventory, including any type of inventory that has collateralized securitized floorplan loans in the past.
+Eligible floorplan loans for floorplan ABS with a mixed type of inventory may also include receivables arising under revolving or non-revolving asset-based lending facilities and loans secured by accounts receivable of the type that have been included in floorplan ABS issued in the past, provided that such receivables shall not exceed in the aggregate 5 percent of the total pool of receivables in that securitization.
 Auto floorplan receivables will include revolving lines of credit to finance dealer inventories of cars and light trucks.
 Receivables that finance medium- and heavy-duty trucks may be included in an auto floorplan receivables securitization, but only to the extent that the medium- and heavy-duty truck receivables do not exceed 5 percent of the total pool of receivables in that securitization.